 - Remember the water: Water is an often overlooked resource that birds need year round.
 Include hollowed boulders that catch rainwater or a man-made bird bath for birds to drink and bathe in.
 Consider a drip bath or fountain feature; the sound of running water is particularly attractive to birds and may bring them flocking during migration.
 Here are some tips on maintaining a healthy bird bath.

 3. Preparing your garden

 Prepare your garden well to save headaches later.
-If your site currently has turf grass or invasive plants, you will need to remove these, and you may want to enrich your soil by adding organic compost.
-An easy method is to lay down newspaper at least six sheets deep, with plenty of overlap; wet it down; cover it with 4 to 6 inches of mulch; and let it sit until you are ready to plant.
+If your site currently has turf grass or invasive plants, you will need to remove these.
+If you plan ahead, an easy method is to lay down newspaper at least six sheets deep, with plenty of overlap; wet it down; cover it with 4 to 6 inches of mulch; and let it sit until you are ready to plant.
+Though native plants generally don't require additional fertilizer, you may want to check with your local native plant retailer to see if enriching your soil with organic compost is a good idea.
 Use deep edging—putting some sort of barrier (steel or plastic edging) that goes into the ground to separate the native plant area from the lawn area—to keep out lawn grass.